BuhariS/Investigation-of-the-Annual-Revenue-Trend-of-the-Movie-Industry/README.md

 - all records with zero revenue , which is our target feature, will be dropped using the function mentioned above.

 ## Exploratory Data Analysis (EDA)
 EDA was carried on the features: `popularity, runtime, vote_count, relaese_year` was carried out with respect to the target variable, `revenue_adj` to explore the relationships between them.
+Histograms were used to check the distributions of the features of interest.
+While the scatter plots were used to investigate the relationship between the features of interst and the target variable which is the revenue.
+Line chart was used to check the annual revenue trend in the dataset.